Stalker who worshipped incel killer Elliot Rodger sentenced to 30 months prison

 Many incels belong to an active online community and have committed acts of violence against women around the world.

-US District Judge Nelson S. Román also sentenced Kaufman to three years supervised release, with the first six months to be served as home detention, and banned from contacting victims and their family members.
+US District Judge Nelson S Román also sentenced Kaufman to three years supervised release, with the first six months to be served as home detention, and banned from contacting victims and their family members.

 Register for free to continue reading